OmnimatteZero:

 author = {Dvir Samuel and Matan Levy and Nir Darshan and Gal Chechik and Rami Ben-Ari},

-title = {OmnimatteZero: Training-free Real-time Omnimatte with Pre-trained Video Diffusion Models},
+title = {OmnimatteZero: Fast Training-free Omnimatte with Pre-trained Video Diffusion Models},

 year = {2025}